AgnosticUI/agnosticui/site/docs/docs/setup.md

 <div class="mbs16"></div>

-AgnosticUI is a library of UI component primitives that work in React, Vue, Svelte, and Angular!
+AgnosticUI is a library of UI component primitives that work in React, Vue, Svelte, and Angular (experimental)!

 <script>
 import "agnostic-vue/dist/index.css";